eomii/rules_ll/docs/guides/clang_tidy.md

 ## Limitations

-The `ll_compilation_database` rule does not support the `-fix` option for `clang-tidy`.
-The auto-fixer tends to break code and would have to work outside of the Bazel build direcories.
+The `ll_compilation_database` rule doesn't support the `-fix` option for `clang-tidy`.
+The auto fixer tends to break code and would have to work outside of the Bazel build directories.